Samuel2312/chessboard/README.md

 # chessboard
-building the board of chess using html and css
+designing the board of chess using html and css